jfrey-xx/jfrey-xx.github.io/_pages/thesis.md

 My thesis explored how physiological computing could contribute to human-computer interaction (HCI) and foster new communication channels among the general public.
 My thesis committee was composed of [Stephen H. Fairclough](http://physiologicalcomputing.org/), [Anatole Lécuyer](http://people.rennes.inria.fr/Anatole.Lecuyer/), [Nicolas Roussel](http://interaction.lille.inria.fr/~roussel/) and [Thorsten O. Zander](http://www.phypa.org/team/thorsten-zander.html) -- quite a dream team if you may.

 Over the course of this work I published 10 peer-reviewed papers, including a journal publication, 6 publications in the very best conferences in human-computer interaction ([UIST](http://uist.acm.org/uist2014/), [INTERACT](http://www.interact2015.org/), [TEI](http://www.tei-conf.org/16/), [CHI](https://chi2016.acm.org/) -- all with acceptance rate around 25%), and a best student paper award at the [PhyCS '15](http://www.phycs.org/?y=2015) conference.
-OK, sorry, that was just to show-off while I can, in case someone wanting to hire a post-doc ends up here.
-More informative content below, namely the abstract of my thesis and the slides used during my defense.
+OK, sorry, that was just to show-off while I can, in case someone looking for a post-doc ends up here.
+More informative content below, namely the abstract of my thesis, some details about the manuscript, and the slides used during my defense.

 ![Overall picture of my thesis](/images/thesis/overall.jpg)